-Term of Affordability Covenant: The term of the affordability restrictions in the Regulatory Agreement shall be in perpetuity (or such shorter period of time as may be required by applicable law); provided, however, that for projects qualifying for LIHTC, tax-exempt bonds, or federal or state government-sponsored entity loan programs, LAHD shall, based on a Department finding of extraordinary need, have flexibility to structure the terms in its loan documents and/or covenants or restrictions in.
+Term of Affordability Covenant: The term of the affordability restrictions in the Regulatory Agreement shall be in perpetuity (or such shorter period of time as may be required by applicable law); provided, however, that for projects qualifying for LIHTC, tax-exempt bonds, or federal or state government- sponsored entity loan programs, LAHD, shall, based on a Department finding of extraordinary need, have flexibility to structure the terms in its loan documents and/or covenants or restrictions in regulatory documents, so that the project as underwritten at closing is financially feasible and compatible with such program requirements.

 Subordination: The Regulatory Agreement for ULA designated units will not be subordinated.
 The LAHD will require other lenders (senior and junior) to execute a Subordination Agreement to subordinate to the ULA Regulatory Agreement.
-LAHD will, however, generally subordinate its Deed of Trust, with right to cure, to conventional loans and other public lenders.
+The LAHD will, however, generally subordinate its Deed of Trust, with right to cure, to conventional loans and other public lenders.